choi-minsung/back_attendance/README.md

 ---

-# This repository contains only the code developed by me among the projects I worked as a team leader.
+# This repository is a compliation of projects I worked as a team leader.
+It only contains codes written by myself  regarding security issues.

 ---